-The high levels of uric acid seen in gout can be attributed to either overproduction of uric acid or problems eliminating uric acid, and in some people, it may be a combination of both.
-There are several reasons why uric acid levels may be high, such as being overweight, those with kidney conditions, certain medications, high alcohol intake, poor diet or a diet high in purines.
-Avoiding purine rich food and drinks including meats, fish, shellfish and alcohol (particularly beer) is important in the management of gout.
-While purines are important for the building blocks of DNA, they can also be readily converted into uric acid by your liver.
-Maintaining balanced, healthy uric acid levels is important for the management and treatment of gout attacks.
+The elevated uric acid seen in gout can be attributed to either overproduction of uric acid or problems eliminating uric acid, and in some individuals, it may be a combination of both.
+There are several reasons why uric acid may be elevated, including poor kidney function, certain medication use, high alcohol intake, poor diet or a diet high in purines.